webhue/kochava-reports/README.md

 # Getting the report progress and read it:

-Once a report has been queued, you can check it's progress.
+Once a report has been queued you can check it's progress.
 If it's completed you can read the report data:

 ```python
 response = client.get_report_progress(token)